 Simon Community (Galway) will continue to advocate and provide services for people who are homeless or at risk of becoming homeless.
 The directors plan to build on the solid foundations laid to date by continuing to develop services to meet identified needs, utilising our unique location and expertise.
-During 2019 the organisation went through a very thorough Strategic Planning Process and a new Strategic Plan for the period 2020-23 has now been finalised.
+During 2019 the organisation went through a very thorough Strategic Planning Process and implementation of the new Strategic Plan for the period 2020-23 began in 2020.